hernanmd/web/doc/BioSmalltalk-1.0.md

 protein , dna translate.
 ```

-It is possible to specify the translation table, according to the [NCBI Genetic Codes](http://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi) tables (check the transl_table identifier):
+It is possible to specify the translation table to use alternative genetic codes, according to the [NCBI Genetic Codes](http://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi) tables (check the transl_table identifier):

 ```smalltalk
 (BioSequence newRNA: 'AUGGCCAUUGUAAUGGGCCGCUGAAAGGGUGCCCGAUAG' ) translateWithTableId: 2.